Reporter Bob Condotta grades the Seahawks’ 30-24 loss to the Panthers

 Special teams

 This was the one bright spot.
 Had Seattle won, the happy story of this one would have been the kickoff returns of Godwin Igwebuike — who was elevated off the practice squad Saturday and saw his first action as a Seahawk.
 His 50-yarder set up the Seattle TD before the end of the first half, and his 35-yarder set up the field goal to start the second half.
-He may have won himself a permanent job.
+He might have won himself a permanent job.
 Seattle also forced a fumble on a late punt, though unfortunately didn’t get the recovery.
-And Jason Myers made another field-goal attempt and is now 24 of 25 this season.
+And Jason Myers made another field goal and is now 24 of 25 this season.
 Hopefully he has a chance to kick a few more that matter.

 Grade: B